trothr/znetboot/Glossary.md

 example might be 'wget'

 -- DASD: Direct Access Ssytem <?> Device <?>

+-- EBCDIC: IBM's preferred character set for s/390.
+Extended Binary Coded Decimal Interhange Code; a 'not invented here' response to ASCII, which was was the alternative character set encoding conpetition of the era; successor to BCD encoding on the 1401 series

 -- EXEC: similar to Unix' _fork_, _exec_ and friends